vikhyatt/Rank-Analysis-KAN/README.md

-# Rank-Analysis-KAN
+# KAN-Mixer
-This is a repository to compute SVDs for KANs
+The working version of KAN-mixer for FASTKAN.